Teaching English and Living in Brazil

 Aparthotels, which cater primarily to business people on extended assignments away from home, can be found in Rio and Sao Paulo.
 While they aren't typically cheap, you won't have to sign a long-term contract, and credit cards are usually accepted.
 Most I've seen have two bedrooms, so if you have or can find a roommate, this is an option to consider.

 If you've lined up a job before leaving home, or at least arranged an interview with a school, you could ask them for suggestions.
-I personally know of one woman who was matched with another teacher in this way.
+I know of one woman who was matched with another teacher in this way.

 See the box at the end of this article for useful links.

-In Rio I paid 280 reais per month for a medical plan.
-In the small town where I now live, I pay 400, due largely to lack of competition.
-These plans are middle of the road, but do protect me in case of emergency.
+In Rio, I paid 280 reals per month for a medical plan.
+In the small town where I now live, I pay 400, due mainly to lack of competition.
+These plans are middle of the road but protect me in an emergency.
 As a side note, I've been pleased with my treatment here.